oneapi-src/distributed-ranges-tutorial/README.md

 mpirun -n N ./build/src/example_name
 ```

 where `N` - number of MPI processes.
-Replace _example_name_ with appropiate name of a file tu run.
+Replace _example_name_ with appropriate name of a file tu run.

 ### Example 1